ct-js/docs.ctjs.rocks/docs/tips-n-tricks/dragging-copies.md

 ![Dragging the block](./../images/draggingCopies_01.png)

-Now we want to add a touch action from the 'Actions and Input Methods' menu.
-Click 'Add an Action' and name your action "TouchAction".
-Now click 'Add an Input Method' and select `touch.Any` from the list.
+Now we want to add a pointer action from the 'Actions and Input Methods' menu.
+Click 'Add an Action' and name your action "PointerAction".
+Now click 'Add an Input Method' and select `pointer.Any` from the list.
 It should look like this at the end:

 ![Dragging the block](./../images/draggingCopies_02.png)

-We will use the action we just created to register touch events such as press and release.
+We will use the action we just created to register pointer events like click/tap and release.

 First we need to know when the object is being dragged.
 Head on to your template's `Creation` tab and declare a variable called `this.dragging`.